stanfordnlp/dspy/docs/docs/deep-dive/optimizers/bootstrap-fewshot.md

 ## Setting up a Sample Pipeline

-We will be making a basic answer generation pipeline over GSM8K dataset that we saw in the [Minimal Example](https://dspy-docs.vercel.app/docs/quick-start/minimal-example).
+We will be making a basic answer generation pipeline over the GSM8K dataset.
 We won't be changing anything in it!
 So let's start by configuring the LM which will be OpenAI LM client with `gpt-3.5-turbo` as the LLM in use.

 ```python
 import dspy